cagecorn/muscle-and-blood-true/README.md

 After cloning the repo, run `npm install` from your project directory.
 Then, you can start the local development server by running `npm run dev`.

+If you just want to experiment without starting the dev server, you can open `index.html` directly in a browser.
+An import map is included so the `phaser` module resolves from `node_modules` when loaded this way.

 The local development server runs on `http://localhost:8080` by default.
 Please see the Vite documentation if you wish to change this, or add SSL support.

 Once the server is running you can edit any of the files in the `src` folder.
 Vite will automatically recompile your code and then reload the browser.